serhan-iskander/calculator/README.md

 -  running
 -     run "npm start" in the root folder to run the client
--     go to sever folder and run "node server.js" to start the server
+-     go to sever folder(in src) and run "node server.js" to start the server

+OR
+-     run npm run calc

 needs allot of design, this is just a POC for the task